hurricane survival tips

 Developing Communication Strategies

-Communication is key, my friends.
+Communication is key.
 When the storm hits, it’s crucial to have a plan for staying connected with your loved ones.
 If phone lines are down, a good old-fashioned walkie-talkie or a battery-powered radio can be a lifeline.
-And don’t forget to exchange carrier pigeons with your neighbors, just in case.
-Jokes aside, having multiple methods of communication can ensure that you’re not left in the dark during the storm.
+Having multiple methods of communication can ensure that you’re not left in the dark during the storm.
 Plus, it’s always handy to have a backup plan when technology fails us.

 And boy did technology fail us when my sister and her family entered the eye of the hurricane.
 That is when we lost all contact with them.
 It would not be for a week until we will be lucky to hear from them.
 Florida lost all power and myself and other family members filled out the online search and rescue form to be notified when they have been found and are safe.
-We were lucky to have heard from them once they were able to post a quick update on Facebook from a weak WIFI connection.
+We were lucky to have heard from them once they were able to post a quick update on Facebook from a weak WIFI connection to mark themselves safe.

 Prepping Food, Water, and Supplies: Hurricane Survival Tips

-You can stack all of your water-tight containers neatly in a closet or your pantry.
+• You can stack all of your water-tight containers neatly in a closet or your pantry.
+Then place them high on tables and counters during your hurricane prep before the storm hits.

 Here are some more information for building your emergency supplies.